-- d) agrichemical application must not occur if: - i. wind speeds16 are greater than 6 m/s plus gusts; or - ii. wind speeds17 are between 0 1 m/s and inversion conditions are present or likely to be present during application; - e) the buffer distance requirements in (2)(c) above do not apply to agrichemical application if the occupier of the spray-sensitive area has provided written approval for the type and method of agrichemical application; and - i. the written approval is re-signed annually; and - ii. the occupier is provided with a copy of the annual spray plan; and - iii. the written approval has not been withdrawn, withdrawal only being effective if three months' notice has been provided; - f) agrichemical application is undertaken in a fully enclosed environment that remains enclosed during and immediately after spraying (for example a greenhouse) is not subject to the requirements in 2) above.
+- d) agrichemical application must not occur if: - i. wind speeds18 are greater than six metres per second plus gusts; or - ii. wind speeds19 are between zero and one metres per second and inversion conditions are present or likely to be present during application; - e) the buffer distance requirements in (2)(c) above do not apply to agrichemical application if the occupier of the spray-sensitive area has provided written approval for the type and method of agrichemical application; and - the written approval is re-signed annually; and - ii. the occupier is provided with a copy of the annual spray plan; and - iii. the written approval has not been withdrawn, withdrawal only being effective if three months' notice has been provided; - f) agrichemical application undertaken in a fully enclosed environment that remains enclosed during and immediately after spraying (for example a greenhouse) is not subject to the requirements in (2) above.

-Agrichemical application that does not meet all of the requirements under 2) above is a discretionary activity under Rule C.6.5.5.
+Agrichemical application that does not meet all of the requirements under (2) above is a discretionary activity under C.6.5.5 Application of agrichemicals and vertebrate toxic agents - discretionary activity.